odagora/personal-website/src/pages/posts/creating-an-ecommerce-web-component-from-scratch.md

 ## Step 7: Implementing the `connectedCallback` and `disconnectedCallback`
 The `connectedCallback` method is where we render the cart item and attach event listeners.
 Here, we dynamically create the HTML structure and append it to the DOM.

-The `disconnectedCallback` method is where we detach event listeners when the component is removed from the DOM to avoid memory leaks.
+The `disconnectedCallback` method is where we detach event listeners when the component is removed from the DOM to avoid memory leaks:

 ```js
 // ConnectedCallback is called when the element is inserted into the DOM